renatoathaydes/osgi-run/README.md

     * ``bundlesPath``: String with path where the bundles should be copied to (default ``"bundle"``).
     * ``config``: Map of properties that should be added to the container's config file.
         This property is ignored if `configSettings` is set to 'none'.

-        The default for Felix is:
+The default `config` for Felix is:

 ```groovy
 'felix.auto.deploy.action'  : 'install,start',